metacall/libnode/README.md

 sudo mv node /usr/bin/
 ```

-## Usage with Metacall:
+## Usage with MetaCall:

-After doing the previous step, you can use libnode in Metacall like this:
+After doing the previous step, you can use libnode in MetaCall like this:

 ```bash
 cmake \